Research

 Work in progress

-Can agricultural trade promote international climate cooperation? (in progress).
+Can agricultural trade promote international climate cooperation? (in progress, JMP).

 Published papers